yongxinlyu/yongxinlyu.github.io/_pages/about.md

 I finished my PhD in computational materials science last year.
 Since then, I’ve been exploring different sides of what I’m capable of through teaching and research collaborations.

-I’m still in a period of transition after my PhD.
+I’m still on a journey to find my *ikigai* after finishing my PhD, and I’m learning to be okay with not having all the answers yet.
 I’m proud of the research I created over the past few years, but I’m also curious about how I can bring what I’ve created into the classroom and discover other sides of myself through teaching.

 I created this website during the final year of my PhD as a comfortable little corner of the internet to share reflections, my struggles as a researcher, and anything I find useful along the way.